ACUPARI

-The Cultural Association ACUPARI (Asociación Cultural Peruano Alemana Región Inca) is the responsible body of the same named language school for German, Spanish and Quechua in Cusco, Peru.
-The aim of this German Peruvian Cultural Association is to develop the intercultural dialogue between these two countries.
+ACUPARI (Asociación Cultural Peruano Alemana Región Inca), or German Peruvian Cultural Association, is the responsible body of the language school of the same name for German, Spanish and Quechua in Cusco, Peru.
+The aim of the organization is to develop the intercultural dialogue between these two countries.
 For this reason ACUPARI partners with the Goethe-Institut and is a certified member of the network for language schools TANDEM International.

 Organisation

 The language school was founded in 1990.
 It is located in a former colonial building in the old city centre of Cusco.
 The language classes comply with the guidelines of the Common European Framework of Reference for Languages (CEFR).
 A varied cultural out-of-class programme facilitates cultural exchange between Peruvians and Germans.
 The director of ACUPARI is the German honorary consul Maria-Sophia Jürgens.

 Language Courses

 Spanish Courses

 ACUPARI offers Spanish classes designed for tourists, volunteers, interns and professionals.
 The selection is between private classes or group lessons for either one trial lesson, a full week or up to half a year.
 It is possible to learn the basics of the Spanish language for travelling reasons in Peru and South America in a relatively short time.
 Learning Spanish in order to use it in familial or job context takes a little more time.
 The teachers in ACUPARI are native speakers.
 In addition to the classes you can join the Tandem programme, go on excursions to the region around Cusco and take Salsa lessons.
 ACUPARI also finds Peruvian host families for people who are interested to get to know Peruvian life more closely.